The quality of the cheese is directly related to the well-being of the animals.

 Though very humorous, the young Bolducs are none the less rigorous in their approach and like to see a job well done.

 On the farm, the savoir-faire can be seen all around.
 For a visitor, entering the farm means discovering a welcoming and enveloping ambiance where music marks the passage of time, carried on the scent of warm hay.
 A place where one can almost taste the sweet rich milk already.

-In the hills and valleys of Compton, time takes its time.
+In the hills and valleys of Compton, where the cows graze from spring to fall, time takes its time.